 Why are Bees So Important?

 Many individuals fail to comprehend the huge importance of the bee and how these creatures affect our everyday lives.
 Along with other insects and animals, bees pollinate around eighty percent of all the world’s flowering plants.
-Most of the plants that we use as food need to be pollinated, and much of this work is done by bees.
-Without bees, we would not have delicious foods such as strawberries, almonds, tomatoes, broccoli, and cucumber, to name but a few.
+As mentioned in the above paragraphs, most of the plants that we use as food need to be pollinated and much of this work is done by bees.
+Without bees, we would not have delicious foods such as strawberries, almonds, tomatoes, broccoli, and cucumber, to name just a few.

 Although pollination can be carried out by other insects and animals, the bee is by far the most important pollinator because of its ability to pollinate on such a huge scale.
 The cost of manually pollinating crops would cost farmers around the world billions of dollars every year.